AlexMush/TestInvaders/README.md

 # Controls

-move - arrows or A, D to move;
+Arrows or A, D to move, space to shoot.
-shoot - space.